CLAY PIGEON KART CLUB LTD.

 APPENDIX 1 (REGULATION 2.1)

-MSA KARTING TRIAL OF CIK-FIA JUDICIAL PROCEDURES
+MOTORSPORT UK KARTING TRIAL OF CIK-FIA JUDICIAL PROCEDURES

 The Motor Sports council has agreed that a limited trial of the CIK-FIA system of judicial procedures will be undertaken and evaluated.
 This meeting is one of those selected to form part of that trial.